ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 }
 ```

+!!! warning

+    The test loader requires the same set-up as the training data loader.
+That means that the `filter_inputs`,
+    `filter_labels`, `normalize` and `standardize` options have to be indentical to those in the training data loader.

+#### Training parameters

+Finally, we specify some general options for our machine learning experiment.
+In particular, we can set the fraction
-We can set some hyperparameters related to the trainer, i.e. the fraction of the training dataset to use for validation, the training batch size, the initial learning rate for the `Adam` optimizer and the directory path where to save the trained model.
+of the training dataset that we want to use for validation, the training batch size, the initial learning rate for the `Adam` optimizer (the default in the sbi library) and the directory path where the trained model is saved.
 ```commandline
 {
     "trainer": {